 How Can You Keep Yourself Safe While Biking in Austin?

 As a cyclist, you have to practice general bicycle safety in Austin and when you are riding in the surrounding areas.
-Bike Austinprovides the following tips to increase your safety:
+The following these tips can increase your safety:

 • If you are a beginning cyclist, start slow with short trips around your neighborhood or park before venturing into unfamiliar, more highly trafficked roads.